rustydigg918/Sharda_Securities/README.md

 - *(b) Taking images shot of your entire system file tree is also possible and that too in the matter of a few minutes.*
 - *(c) So, deeply thank this IT policy for the greater good, so that it doesn't hurt you even if you mistakenly plug it in.*

+### 2.4 Auditing your digital footprint
+- *Step 1: Make a list of all your digital accounts(Facebook, Twitter, Reddit etc)*
+- *Step 2: Set strong password for all of them(1.3 might help in this).*
+- *(c)Step 3: Delete the accounts you haven't used in the past six months.*

+### 2.5 Ah!
+I am too good to be hacked, you aren't.
+- *First of all, even the legit and most trusted websites can be compromised.*
+- *Secondly, there are plenty of attacks that happen without user action(clicking or downloading data etc.) - it's called drive-by attacks.*
+- *Third, even if you're a cyber security expert, there are still plenty of vulnerabilities that can be exploited to get you.*